Ragini IPS

 Ragini IPS is a 2014 Indian Kannada-language action film directed by Anand P. Raju and produced by K. Manju.
 It stars Ragini Dwivedi in the lead role and was the first Kannada film to be named after an actress.
 Avinash, Kavita Radheshyam and Narayanaswamy appear in supporting roles.
 It was dubbed in Hindi as Hindustani Jaanbaaz 2.
 It is loosely based on the 1988 Hindi movie Zakhmi Aurat.

 Upon theatrical release on 28 March 2014, the film received positive to mixed reviews from critics, with Dwivedi's performance receiving praise.
 The film was screened at the International Film and Entertainment Festival in Sydney, Australia, in November 2014.

 Plot

 The film tells the story about a strict IPS officer, Ragini (Ragini Dwivedi), who aims to rid the society of goons and corrupt politicians, and also ensure that women lead a safe and decent life.
-In the process she is raped by the goons as revenge against her; they brutally assault her by using their call girl women as bait.
+In the process, she is tied to bed and gang raped by 8 to 10 goons as revenge against her; they brutally assault her by using their call girl women as bait.
 The crux of the story is based around how her name is ruined in the police department and how she takes revenge.